daggidags/FastAPI/README.md

 # Sentiment Analysis API — FastAPI Backend

 This project wraps the Sentiment Analysis model in a FastAPI backend, exposing RESTful API endpoints for predictions, health checks, and example retrieval.
-The API is built to be lightweight, Docker-ready, and easy to deploy.

 ---